Protecting Africa's

 A multidisciplinary team of international researchers joined forces in a new research project to address this problem.

-The team has accurately mapped 339 sites.
-Using sophisticated models that show projected changes to the African coastline at 10-year intervals, they will produce time-slice maps to show the extent of damage over the next hundred years.
-This research will enable heritage managers and museum professionals to accurately plan for the mitigation and conservation of sites in danger in the short and long term.
+Using sophisticated models that show projected changes to the world’s coastline at 10-year intervals, the team will produce time-slice maps to show the extent of damage over the next hundred years.
+This research will enable heritage practitioners and museum professionals to accurately plan for the mitigation and conservation of sites in danger in the short and long term.

-The study will be published in Nature Climate Change in September, led by Dr Nick Simpson at the University of Cape Town and corresponding author Dr Joanne Clarke from UEA.
-The results from this study have already fed into the IPCC Sixth Assessment Report (AR6-WG2) Chapter 9: Climate Impact, Vulnerability and Adaptation in Africa.
+In 2022, a pilot study on African Heritage Sites, led by Dr Michalis Vousdoukas at the European Research Council, was published in Nature Climate Change.
+Dr Vousdoukas and colleagues produced flood maps which were overlaid onto the global heritage GIS.
+Corresponding authors were Dr Nick Simpson at the University of Cape Town and Prof Joanne Clarke from UEA.
+The results from the Africa study fed into the IPCC Sixth Assessment Report (AR6-WG2) Chapter 9: Climate Impact, Vulnerability and Adaptation in Africa.

 Dr Joanne Clarke

-An archeologist at our School of Art, Media and American Studies, Joanne plays an essential role in the study.
-She ensured that the methodological design of the initial study would yield useful data for heritage managers.
-Joanne is currently translating the results, which will facilitate the African heritage sector in mitigation strategies to reduce future risks and protect Africa’s heritage.
+An archaeologist at our School of Art, Media and American Studies, Joanne plays an essential role in the study.
+She ensured that the methodological design of the initial GIS would yield useful data for heritage researchers and practitioners.
+Once the modelling is complete Joanne will analyse and interpret the results, which will facilitate the heritage sector in mitigation strategies to reduce future risks and protect World Heritage Sites.

 “Having an interdisciplinary team was essential for this project as it has meant that the results are being translated and will be communicated to the correct audiences, such as heritage practitioners and ecologists, who are able to implement responsive management strategies to protect the sites at risk.”